Laura Bridgman: Adult years

 Bridgman's formal education ended when Wight left the school in 1850.
 She returned to New Hampshire and, for a time, she enjoyed being reunited with her family; however, she was homesick for the school and her anorexia eventually returned.
 When Howe learned that Bridgman's health was rapidly deteriorating, he sent a teacher, Mary Paddock, to the Bridgman home to take his former student back to the school.
 Bridgman's health gradually improved, and though she received occasional visitors, she was now largely forgotten by the public.
 She occupied herself by writing letters to her mother and a few friends — Bridgman kept in touch with both Mary Swift and Sarah Wight — sewing, reading the Bible in braille, and keeping her room fastidiously clean.
 She earned a little spending money, about $100 a year, from selling her crocheted doilies, purses, and embroidered handkerchiefs, but she was primarily dependent upon the school to supply her with room and board.

+Bridgman was a skilled textile creator, making intricate lace collars and other trim such as complicated bead work.
+Examples of her work are available in museum archives, including her tatting examples at the Perkins School for the Blind.

 Bridgman lived a relatively quiet and uneventful life at the school.
-She never became a full-time teacher, but she did assist the young blind girls in their sewing classes where she was considered a "patient but demanding instructor."
+She never became a full-time teacher, but she assisted the young blind girls in their sewing classes, where she was considered a "patient but demanding instructor."
 In 1872, several cottages (each under a matron) for the blind girls were added to the Perkins campus, and Bridgman was moved from the larger house of the Institution into one of them.
 Bridgman, always eager for someone to communicate with in sign language, befriended Anne Sullivan when they shared a cottage in the early 1880s.
-The death of Howe in 1876 was a great grief to her; but before he died he had made arrangements ensuring her financial security at the school for the rest of her life.
-In 1887 her jubilee was celebrated there, but in 1889 she was taken ill, and she died on May 24.
+The death of Howe in 1876 was a great grief to her, but before he died he had made arrangements ensuring her financial security at the school for the rest of her life.
+In 1887 her jubilee was celebrated there.
+On February 13, 1889, Nellie Bly interviewed her for the New York World newspaper.
+In 1889 she was taken ill, and died on May 24.
 She was buried at Dana Cemetery in Hanover, New Hampshire near her family's farm.